 Throughout the 1990s and until 2003, we regularly awarded stock options to our employees, including the named executive officers.
 The Committee believed and still believes that stock option awards align the shareholders' and option holders' interests because option-holders receive no gain from their options unless shareholders benefit from an increase in HEICO share prices.
+Some executives have informed the Committee that stock options are very important considerations in their career choices and both they and the Committee feel that it is critical to provide this linkage to stock performance, which linkage does not use the Company's cash (except for tax payments when shares of the Company's common stock are surrendered upon exercise in lieu of tax payments).

-Since 1990, the combined value of our classes of common stock increased by 3,053%, or approximately 20% per annum, through December 31, 2009, so that our executives who received stock options during that period gained wealth, while our shareholders also gained wealth.
+Since 1990, the combined value of our classes of common stock increased by 4,238%, or approximately 21% compounded per annum, through December 31, 2010, so that our executives who received stock options during that period gained wealth, while our shareholders also gained wealth.

 For over six years, since 2003, we did not award any stock options to our named executive officers due to governmentally-mandated accounting treatment changes for stock options and in recognition of the fact that our executive officers had previously received stock option grants.
-However, as we mentioned in last year's Compensation Discussion and Analysis, the Committee remained concerned that it has not replaced stock option compensation as a significant long-term incentive attribute and an alignment mechanism for shareholders and management.
-Accordingly, the Committee awarded options to two named executive officers in fiscal 2009.
+However, as we mentioned in the prior two years' Compensation Discussion and Analysis, the Committee was concerned that it had not replaced stock option compensation as a significant long-term incentive attribute and an alignment mechanism for shareholders and management.
+Accordingly, the Committee awarded options to two named executive officers in fiscal 2009 and 2010.